elexis/elexis-server-apps/book/section_01.md

 ![](img/grant_1.jpg)

-The App should connect with the server and output a patent list in the log.
+The App should connect with the server and output a patient list in the console log.

 ![](img/grant_2.jpg)